Courage From The Tomb

 Try to let love win.

 So my Easter prayer becomes one for courage.
-To shape a humble life that shows my children something about courage and forgiveness.
+To shape a humble life that teaches my children about courage and forgiveness.
 To bear my own witness, my own small flickering light, to the love that wins.